 I did make a completely different version one day with almond flour and applesauce, and they had potential!
 But we really enjoy the flavor bananas bring to the recipe, so they won out in the end.

-- 2 very ripe bananas - the sweeter and more fragrant the bananas are the tastier the cookies will be.
+- 2 very ripe bananas - the sweeter and more fragrant the bananas, the tastier the cookies will be.

 - pea protein powder - I use Anthony's brand unsweetened pea protein.
-If you choose a sweetened, flavored protein powder you can reduce the amount of sugar slightly, and add a few more oats or other dry ingredient to compensate.
+If you choose a sweetened, flavored protein powder you can reduce the amount of sugar slightly, and add a few more oats or other dry ingredient if the dough seems too moist.

 - oats - regular, old fashioned rolled oats add fiber and complex carbs and make these cookies even more satisfying.